This fluffy Goan bread is a staple in many homes across India. Soft and delicious, this Indian bread is perfect for breakfast, lunch, or dinner!

 - Place the dough in the pan close to each other but not touching.

 - If your pav is not soft enough, try kneading it more next time.

-- Serve the pav with sorpotel or fried kingfish and dal.
+- Serve the pav with sorpotel or fried kingfish, and yellow dal.

 - Serve warm with soft butter for breakfast!

 - Multiply this recipe and make more.
 It gets over quickly!

 - If you have leftover pav, heat it on the grill with butter, sprinkle some chilli powder and eat just like that!
 It’s amazing!